Please note that options will change from time to time, and not all will be run every year.

 Assessment is through a combination of coursework, assessed essays, written examinations and the thesis.

-Please see the Course Handbook for 2020-21 for more information.
+Please see the Course Handbook for 2021-22 below for more information.
 (Please note information in the handbook relates specifically to the year for which it was published and information may change in future years.)